tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS 1.3 has a downgrade protection mechanism embedded in the server's random value.
-TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the last eight bytes of their Random value to the bytes:
+TLS 1.3 server implementations which respond to a ClientHello with a max_supported_version indicating TLS 1.2 or below MUST set the last eight bytes of their Random value to the bytes:

       44 4F 57 4E 47 52 44 01

-TLS 1.2 server implementations which respond to a ClientHello with a client_version indicating TLS 1.1 or below SHOULD set the last eight bytes of their Random value to the bytes:
+TLS 1.2 server implementations which respond to a ClientHello with a max_supported_version indicating TLS 1.1 or below SHOULD set the last eight bytes of their Random value to the bytes:

       44 4F 57 4E 47 52 44 00